reillymcbride/django_react/README.md

 When I downloaded the [slate repository](https://github.com/ianstormtaylor/slate) and modified richtext.tsx in site/examples to be the code that is in App.tsx of this project, it created the desired editor.

+You can see a screen recording of this functionality [here](https://youtu.be/zB3jIC67fSs)

 However, when I try and run this project within the Django app here, I get a [Hooks error](https://reactjs.org/warnings/invalid-hook-call-warning.html) corresponding to slate.tsx:23 in the slate package I installed in my computer.
 This may be because it's calling useState in the second line of the function?
 Although I'm not sure why this wouldn't cause an error when I run it as part of the